UKFELs/Puffin/README.txt

 ==================== Puffin v1.4.0 ======================

-A program for solving an unaveraged 3D FEL system.
-This code requires FTW_2.5.1 (MPI).
+The code 'Puffin' solves the unaveraged 3D FEL system of equations.
+The code requires FFTW_2.5.1 and uses MPI.

-Puffin (Parallel Unaveraged Fel INtegrator) is described in:-

-LT Campbell and BWJ McNeil, Physics of Plasmas 19, 093119 (2012)
+Puffin (Parallel Unaveraged Fel INtegrator) is described in:- LT Campbell and BWJ McNeil, Physics of Plasmas 19, 093119 (2012)

-The code has been improved since then, and no longer uses an external linear solver, removing many of the dependencies.
+The code has been improved since then, and no longer uses an external linear solver.
 The only external package now required is FFTW.

-In the sub-directories you will find:
+The sub-directories include:

-  source/  -  This contains the main code. compile/ -  Some example compilation and linking scripts. submit/  -  An example subission script used on Archie-WEST.
+  source/  -  This contains the main source code written in Fortran 90. compile/ -  Some example compilation and linking scripts. submit/  -  Example subission script for the Archie-WEST HPC.
   inputs/  -  Some example input files.

-Bear in mind you must load FFTW v2.1.5 and MPI compilers into your environment before compiling. e.g. on Archie, do
+FFTW v2.1.5 and MPI compilers must be loaded into your environment before compiling. e.g. on Archie, do

 module load compilers/gcc/4.6.2